rnajena/pcago-unified/helppages/data-samples-annotation.md

 ## Mean fragment length

-For future development, the mean fragment length is part of the **sample info** annotation that may contain additional information about each same similar to gene annotations.
+For future development, the mean fragment length is part of the **sample info** annotation group that later may contain additional information about each sample similar to gene annotations.
+Currently, only the *mean fragment length* is supported.

 Following importers are available: